vteague/contactTracing/blog/2020-07-07IssueSummary.md

 The core issue was fixed in v1.0.39 however there are some [UI problems that need to be addressed when "Location" is off](https://github.com/AU-COVIDSafe/mobile-android/issues/13).
 The main screen tells users that it is not active, when it is active and working in most circumstances, as described above.

-###  24. 🚨 The app doesn't auto-update 🚨
+###  24. The app didn't auto-update
 Status: Fix in-progress (starting with v1.8 & v1.0.49)
 Type: Functionality, Privacy, Usability, Security
 Affects: Android
 More info: [Blog post](https://github.com/vteague/contactTracing/blob/master/blog/2020-06-22OutstandingPrivacyIssues.md#the-app-does-not-automatically-update)

-The Android app is unable to automatically update to new versions published in the play store.
+The Android app was unable to automatically update to new versions published in the play store.

-The cause of this is not currently known, however it's likely because the app is always active while in the background, so the same logic that prevents a podcast player from updating mid-playback possibly applies.

-There are also reports that a similar issue is affecting the iPhone app.
+There were also reports that a similar issue is affecting the iPhone app.

-**This means that many users are still running the first version of COVIDSafe they installed, and will have not received any of the fixes described above.
-So even the issues that are "fixed" in principle in the current version may not actually be fixed in practice on users' phones.**

-v1.0.39 for Android and v1.8 for iOS add support for push notifications (using Firebase Cloud Messaging and Apple Notifications respectively). v1.8 for iOS and v1.0.48 for Android then implemented a "need to update" notification. **We understand that the DTA are working with Google to make Google Play Store temporarily able to force COVIDSafe to update.**
+v1.0.39 for Android and v1.8 for iOS add support for push notifications (using Firebase Cloud Messaging and Apple Notifications respectively). v1.8 for iOS and v1.0.48 for Android then implemented a "need to update" notification.

+**We are not certain of the current status of this problem.
+Users should probably still check manually that they have received the most recent update.**

 ### 25. 🚨 Android app loses location permission after 1.0.39 update 🚨
-Status: **Not fixed**
+Status: **Fixed, then un-fixed again for v1.1.13**
 Type: Functionality, Usability
 Affects: Android
 More info: [GitHub Issue](https://github.com/AU-COVIDSafe/mobile-android/issues/14)

 The v1.0.39 release changed from using Android's "fine" location permission, to "coarse".
 This is a good change -- the app never needed "fine" location, so "coarse" is what it should be using.
 However, due to the way the change was made, after the update the app will likely have no location permission at all until the user manually opens the app to grant the new "coarse" permission.

+The v1.1.13 release changed back to "fine" location permission.
+This means **users need to repeat the process: Open the app, check that its location permissions are OK (have a green tick) and, if not, grant location permission to the app (again).** (Note that leaving the global location setting off also prevents scanning - see Issue 23).

 There is a notification shown, however it's not a new notification, rather it just updates the text of the existing "COVIDSafe is running" notification, so there is no pop up.
-Additionally, the icon (which is the most obvious part) does not change. **This means that users may not notice that the app is now unable to scan for other devices running COVIDSafe.**
+Additionally, the icon (which is the most obvious part) does not change.
+This means that users may not notice that the app is now unable to scan for other devices running COVIDSafe.

 *Although the app doesn't actually use location, this permission (either "coarse" or "fine") is required to enable BLE scanning.*